 Voting Systems Used

-For an explanation on the types of voting equipment used, click here.
+Visit the Voting Equipment Database for an explanation of the types of voting equipment used.

 Votes not cast at the election district on election day (such as votes cast by military service voters and overseas federal election voters) must be separated and bundled in groups called “audit units.”
 Each audit unit shall contain approximately the average number of ballots cast in the precincts within the county, or fewer, but shall not be associated with any particular election district.
 Each audit unit will be assigned a unique identifying number, and will be included in the random selection process.
 Emergency and provisional ballots are not included in the group of ballots described above, and they are explicitly excluded from the other election day ballots to be audited.